Scott Brison: Early life and education

+Political career

+Brison entered politics as a Progressive Conservative candidate in the Nova Scotia riding of Kings—Hants in the 1997 election.
+He defeated incumbent John Murphy with 36.3% of the vote.

 In July 2000, Brison resigned his seat so that PC leader Joe Clark could enter the House of Commons.
-In the interim, Brison was appointed co-chair of the Tories' Election Policy Platform Committee, and became vice-president of investment banking at Yorkton Securities in Toronto.
+In the interim, Brison was appointed co-chair of the Progressive Conservative Party's Election Policy Platform Committee, and worked in investment banking at Yorkton Securities in Halifax.

 When the 2000 election was called in October, Clark stood for election in a Calgary, Alberta riding.
 Brison returned as the PC candidate in Kings—Hants, and was returned to Parliament.
 In 2001, he served as the party's Finance and Industry critic, and was vice-chairman of the House of Commons Finance committee.
-Brison came out as gay in 2002, saying that he is "not a gay politician, but a politician who happens to be gay."
-He became the fourth sitting Member of Parliament to do so after Svend Robinson, Réal Ménard, and Libby Davies.
+Brison came out as gay in 2002, and has said that he is "not a gay politician, but a politician who happens to be gay."